go-phorce/cov-report/README.md

 provide a regex to exclude files from the calculation, and get a summary of the files with the least coverage.

-## Build

-If you want to manually build from source, clone the repo, and build with the standard go build tools.
-You'll also need the dependency from golang.org/x/tools/cover [or the internal mirror]

-`go install .`

 ## Usage

 `cov-report [-fmt txt|json|xml] [-o results.file] [-u <num top uncovered files>] [-ex source file name exclusion regex] [-cc combined output filename] <coverprofileFile> ...`